 The primary mission of Vision Zero South Texas, as a grassroots advocacy movement, is to promote positive change to the Texas traffic system to reduce traffic deaths, year-over-year.
 To achieve this goal, Mr. James Bass, former Executive Director of TxDOT, was first introduced to Lance Hamm’s presentation, “A Plan to Improve the Texas Traffic Safety System,” in July of 2018.
-With constructive criticism and common sense recommendations for improvement, this PLAN targeted two organizations for change; the Texas Department of Transportation (TxDOT) and the Texas Legislature (TxLege).
+With constructive criticism and common sense recommendations for improvement, this PLAN targeted three organizations for change; the Texas Department of Transportation (TxDOT), the Texas Transportation Commission, and the Texas Legislature (TxLege).

-TxDOT and the Texas Legislature (as the two primary stakeholders with power and resources to affect change) do not have strong organizational processes in place to effectively manage the state’s effort to decrease traffic fatalities year-over-year, primarily because neither entity has identified the ROADWAY DEATH PROBLEM as a crisis and identified the agency, entity, or person to be held accountable for solving the problem.
+TxDOT, the Texas Transportation Commission, and the Texas Legislature (as the three primary stakeholders with power and resources to affect change) do not have strong organizational processes in place to effectively manage the state’s effort to decrease traffic fatalities year-over-year, primarily because neither entity has identified the ROADWAY DEATH PROBLEM as a crisis and identified the agency, entity, nor person to be held accountable for solving the problem.

 Please navigate to the next page on this website, The Problem, to get a full explanation and specific examples of policies and practices that are continuing to enable the problem.